-As we get ready to head into another rainy weekend, it’s always good to be aware that with drastic weather changes, the likely hood of weather related home disasters increases too.
+As we get ready to head into another rainy week, it’s always good to be aware that with drastic weather changes, the likely hood of weather related home disasters increases too.
 In fact, home flooding, particularly in the basement, soon becomes a real possibility.
 One of the main causes of basement flooding, is from a sump pump failure.
 These basement disasters can happen from something as simple as the power going out, to the extremes of heavy rainfall and outside flooding, to the age and deterioration of your sump pump, to something as drastic as frozen or clogged pipes, or the lack of routine maintenance, or a faulty installation.

 The way a sump pump works is pretty basic.
 Your basement has a drain system around the perimeter of the outside wall that feeds into the sump pump.
 In the corner of your basement, there is a hole dug and a sump pump is placed in order to capture and pump out that water.
 The pit can fill up from rain, for example, and the pump will switch on and pump the water into various pipes that feed out away from your home’s foundation.
 It is a very simple mechanism.

 The key to avoid failure all comes down to maintenance.
 Some of these problems can just occur, and are hard to avoid, but the odds are in your favor if it is something you regularly keep an eye on.
 It is always a good idea to do regular checks on the pump.
 The best way is to simply lift the float up and the pump should come on.
 If not, then you will need to find out why it is not working.
 Here are some other tips: